Many movies are elevated to the status of ‘cult classic’. Usually the use of

 to appear on the show.
 The two girls become friends and conspire to enter the

 open auditions.
-There are a number of problems to over come.
-Janey’s now retired
+There are some problems to overcome.
+Jamey’s now retired

-military father, the Colonel (Ed Lauter) is dead set against such a waste of
+military father, the Colonel (Ed Later) is dead set against such a waste of

 Catholic school look by pulling off Velcro sleeves and rolling up her skirt.
 I

-live down the block from a Catholic school and it is amazing that some girls can
+live down the block from a Catholic school, and it is surprising that some girls

-completely transform in the space of one block but they do it.
-Along the way to
+can completely transform in the space of one block but they do it.
+Along the way

-the ultimate dance off at the end all the required eighties requirements are
+to the ultimate dance off at the end, all the required eighties requirements are

 met.
-There is the handsomest guy around, Jeff (Lee Montgomery) who is paired
+There is the most handsome guy around, Jeff (Lee Montgomery) who is paired

 with Janey but is infatuated with the rich girl Natalie (Holly Gagnier).
 Jeff’s